xexyl/sgit/README.md

 This would likely greatly complicate the script and is I feel unneeded.

 If you specify invalid `sed` commands obviously there will be problems.
 If you specify invalid `sed` options there will possibly be problems as well.
+As noted earlier you can test the `sed` commands.

 As below this was originally a hack.